shibut12/diary-of-a-polyglot-programmer/SQL Server/Scripts/rerunnable-scripts-data-load-table-create.md

 set nocount on

 --Create a table
--- if not exisits = run only if the table not exists if not exists(select 1 --select only one row from sys.tables
+-- if not exists = run only if the table not exists if not exists(select 1 --select only one row from sys.tables
 	from sys.tables where object_id = object_id(N'customer') --object_id() return table's db object id from sys.tables
 	and type = N'U') --type = u says its user defined table